DarthThomas/vedaseg/README.md

 ## Introduction
 vedaseg is an open source semantic segmentation toolbox based on PyTorch.
+This branch aims to construct a minimal inference-only version
 ## Features

 - **Modular Design**